markgbeckett/jupiter_ace/3d_monster_maze/README.md

 4. Exit rendering
 5. Rex's rendering
 6. Rex's movement
-7. Scoring and game loop
+7. Scoring, status and game loop
 8. Introduction and instructions

 My original aim was to write the port entirely in Forth though, as you will read, I subsequently decided to rewrite the 3D renderer in machine code.

 Maze generation was relatively straightforward to port, following the same approach as taken in the ZX81 version.
 The maze is held in a block of memory referenced by the word MAZE.
 In this version, the maze size is (sort of) configurable.
 The height and width are stored in two constants `MAZEH` and `MAZEW`, which are then referenced throughout the program.
-To change the maze size is should be enough to redefine these constants and then recreate the buffer used to hold the maze.
-However, there are some machine code routines that sit above the maze in the dictionary and the calls into some of these routines need to be updated as well.
+To change the maze size it should be enough to redefine these constants and then recreate the buffer used to hold the maze.
+However, there are some machine code routines that sit above the maze in the dictionary and the calls into some of these routines need to be updated as well (I described this below).

 The code to generate a maze is held in words `CLEARMAZE`, `CREATEMAZE`, `MAKEEXIT`, and `PLACEREX`.
 The procedure should be relatively clear, if read in conjunction with Soft Tango UK's description.

 Having addressed maze generation, I moved on to the 3D renderer, which gives the player's view of the maze during gameplay.
 Here I took a different approach to the ZX81 version, which looks to be over-complicated.
-As Soft Tango UK notes, it looks as if the original plan was to support a more flexible maze design with a possibility of corridors wider than one cell.
+As Soft Tango UK notes, it looks as if the original plan was to support a more flexible maze design with a possibility for the maze to have corridors wider than one cell.
 Because of this, there is some unnecessary complexity in the ZX81 version.

 Given that I wanted to create a 3D renderer in Forth, I decided to start from scratch, focusing on speed and efficiency.

+As with the ZX81 version, the 3D view consists of seven 'depths', which are each drawn in turn.
+The ZX81 version has a view size of 24 rows by 25 columns.
+However, the Ace's display only has 23 rows and furthermore, the bottom row, is used as the input buffer for the Forth interpretter, so inserting characters there runs the risk of confusing the Forth interpretter (as happened a few times during early experiments).
+Because of this, I decided to resize the view to be 20 rows by 21 columns, and rescaling walls, side passages, etc., accordingly.
+(I could have gone with a slightly taller view, but had some problems early on which I thought might be related to writing to the 21st row, and so switched to just 20 rows.

+The Ace version of the 3D viewer has a relatively simply flow.
+It starts at the near distance (depth zero) and works back through all seven depths.
+At each depth, a test is made to see if there is a wall or the exit is straight ahead at that distance.
+If so, then we can stop drawing the view (drawing the end wall, if necessary).
+Otherwise, the left-hand wall/ passage is drawn, followed by the right-hand wall/ passage and we advance to the next depth.

+There are two versions of the 3D viewer.
+The default version, accessed via the word `DRAWVIEW` is written in machine code.
+This is the recommended version for playing the game, as it gives much better game play.

+The Forth version of the 3D viewer is accessed via the word `DRAWVIEWF`.
+At each distance, it uses `DRAWLSEG` and `DRAWRSEG` to draw either side of the passage, having first checked if there is a wall or a side passage at the particular depth.

+The height and width and depth of the wall/ passage sections at each depth is stored in three arrays `DISTHEIGHT`, `DISTWIDTH`, and `DISTCOL`, which are used to work out what needs printed at each depth.
+A fourth array `DISTWALL` is used to hold the height of the end wall at each depth.

+Double-buffering is used to reduce screen flicker.
+The 3D view is first rendered into an array called BUFFER and this is copied into screen memory, when ready, using FRAMEUPDATE.

+Player movement is relatively simple to implement, involving three words `TURNLEFT`, `TURNRIGHT`, AND `MOVE`, though before calling `MOVE`, the program checks that is nothing stopping the player moving forward (such as a wall or Rex).

+The 3D viewer code records whether or not the exit is visible and, if it is, it is drawn using two words DRAWEXIT and CYCLEPAT.
+These follow the same approach as the ZX81 version.
+These routines are written in machine code to avoid game slowdown.

+Having drawn the 3D view, a check is made to see if Rex is ahead of the player and in view.
+If so, then Rex is drawn over the top of the existing view.
+The Rex graphic is as in the ZX81 version, though the graphic has to be cropped to fit in the reduced viewer size.

+Rex's movement follows the same logic as the original, but is written in Forth.
+It should be relatively straightforward to follow.

 To be continued ...